I-Hudson/Reflect/README.md

 ## Building
 To build the project run the GENERATE_PROJECT.bat file in the root directory and premake should take care of the rest.

+## Command line args
+Use pchInclude= to add a pch header to all genertaed .cpp files.
+Example: pchInclude=pch.h

 ## Example
 ```cpp
 REFLECT_CLASS(Person)